MyOrder/MyOrder-Payments-iOS-SDK/README.md

 [self.navigationController pushViewController:vc animated:YES];
 ```

 Note that if login is required but the user is not logged in yet, then the SDK will return a Login UI controller instead of the wallet one, and will automatically redirect to the wallet when login is performed by changing the `navigationController` stack.
+If Login is passed to `NO`, you will need to deal with login sessions yourself.

 ### Present payment screen with list of methods